Are you a Malaysian citizen intent on visiting New Zealand (NZ)?

 If so, perhaps you can’t wait to see the country’s big cities, namely Auckland, Washington and Christchurch.
 Alternatively, maybe you’d like to get an eyeful of the famously breathtaking scenery.

-Of course, before you catch your flight and enter this beautiful island nation in the southwestern Pacific Ocean, you’ll need to check what visa you need to enter.
+Of course, before you catch your flight to this beautiful island nation in the southwestern Pacific Ocean, you’ll need to check what visa you need to enter.
 Do Malaysians need a visa for NZ and, if so, how do you apply?

 In brief, the answer is ‘yes’, you need what’s called a New Zealand Electronic Travel Authority (NZeTA) to gain entry to this country.
 This system came into force in June 2019 for visitors entering for tourism, business or transit.